rogerbinns/apsw/doc/query.rst

 * Each SQL section becomes a Python function
 * Always executes to completion (explain why)
 * Automatically sync and async based on :class:`Connection` used
+* Get doc and completions
+* Can use mocks for testing

 Overview
 --------